eproctor93/Apprentice_website/README.md

     $ git remote add <shortname> <url>

 Adds new remote repository.
 For example, if you had the same stuff saved on gitlab, you can add it.

     $ git push

 Pushes all of the commits from the staging area to the remote repo.
 In our case it is Github.
+Or you can just choose to push one file.

     $ git push --set-upstream origin branch_name

 Pushes the newly created branch to github.
 Alternatively, you could create a new branch on Github.

+    $ git pull

+Downloads the changes that is done from all branches and commits from other machines onto your working directory.

+    $ git fetch

+Fetches all the changes from all of the remote repos, but it doesn't affect the branch you are currently on.

+    $ git branch -dr <remote/branch>

+This command deletes the branch off GitHub.